 Claim denials are one of the most troubling issues for providers.
-Overall, the American Medical Association (AMA) reports a 47% decrease in claim denials in 2013.
+Overall, the American Medical Association (AMA) reports a 47%decrease in claim denials in 2013.
 For commercial health insurers, the denial rate decreased from 3.48% to 1.82% between 2012 and 2013.
-However, CMS estimates that as ICD-10 is implemented, claim denial rates could increase by 100%-200% while providers adjust to the new codes.
+However, CMS estimates that as ICD-10 becomes implemented, claim denial rates could increase by 100% – 200% while providers adjust to the new codes.
 AMA president Ardis Dee Hoven agrees that, despite the progress, there’s still a long road ahead for the health insurance industry.

-A Medical Economics article list 15 reasons that claims are most commonly denied:
+A Medical Economics article list 15 reasons why claims are most commonly denied:

-- A duplicate claim was submitted when a practice hasn’t received reimbursement.
+- A duplicate request was submitted when the practice hadn’t received reimbursement.

 - The patient’s health coverage has ended and they haven’t shown proof of new insurance.